 Please visit their website for more information on the research carried out at Tampere University.

 Tampere is the third largest city in Finland and the largest inland center in the Nordic countries.

 Tampere is one of the three most rapidly developing regions in Finland.
 It is a center of leading-edge technology, research, education, culture, sports and business.
 Year after year, the City of Tampere comes first in image surveys comparing the largest cities in Finland.
 It is also the most attractive city among Finns who plan on moving.
 Tampere is home to more than 220,000 people.
 The Greater Tampere Area, which comprises Tampere and its neighboring municipalities, has a population of almost half a million.

 The application period for the academic year 2021-2022 closes on September 15, 2020.

 The U.S. program partner in the Fulbright U.S. Scholar Program is the Institute of International Education/Council for International Exchange of Scholars (IIE/CIES).
-Applications are submitted through IIE/CIES and forwarded to its discipline-based peer review committees in the United States.
+Applications are submitted through IIE/CIES and forwarded to discipline-based peer review committees in the United States.
 Applications that pass this initial peer review in the United States are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Fulbright Finland Foundation’s review committees.
 The Fulbright Finland Foundation makes the funding decisions and final selections of grantees.